eduardosbcabral/agent-code/DOCKER.md

 # Docker Setup Guide

-This document explains how to set up and run Chapter Agent using Docker.
+This document explains how to set up and run Agent Code using Docker.

 ## Prerequisites